-should be exceedingly rare.
-As we saw in section II, innocent people are not liable to punishment, so their conviction betrays this basic principle.
-Aside from the intrinsic wrongs of punishing the innocent, there are also extrinsic wrongs: economic costs of superfluous punishment, erosion of sense of security across society, collateral consequences on the convicted, and so on.47 Wrongful conviction is often thought to be the worst travesty of justice, with wrongful execution occupying the outright pinnacle.
+Dialectically, the starting point should be that n is high, or even very high.
+At stake is how many innocent people we convict, and we could quite reasonably think that no innocent people should be convicted.
+Or else that such convictions should be exceedingly rare.
+As we saw in § 2, innocent people are not liable to punishment, so their conviction betrays this basic principle.
+Aside from the intrinsic wrongs of punishing the innocent, there are also extrinsic wrongs: economic costs of superfluous punishment, erosion of sense of security across society, collateral consequences on the convicted, and so on.50 Wrongful conviction is often thought to be the worst travesty of justice, with wrongful execution occupying the outright pinnacle.
 Absent any countervailing considerations, it therefore seems appropriate that n be (very) high and so Maimonides takes an early lead on Voltaire.